John Wesley was convinced of the great importance of prayer by saying:

 The devil’s tricks are as the roaring of a lion.
 Roaring can get loud and annoying, but that’s all it can do.
 It is the devil’s tricks that seem to be one of the greatest obstacles to prayer.
 Therefore I must prepare myself mentally to persevere through the myriad of distractions (internal and external) that can bombard me during my prayer times.

-Surprising as this may sound, just remembering that the enemy of our souls works incessantly to defeat my prayer times, helps me to be more determined!
+Surprising as this may sound, just remembering that the enemy of our souls works incessantly to defeat my prayer times, helps me be more determined!
 This knowledge makes me more resolved, watchful, and vigilant to resist the enemy’s barriers!

 It has been helpful for me to have a list of Scripture verses in front of me so that I can proclaim out loud Yahuwah’s Word during my personal times of prayer and worship.
 ‘Storing Up’ Father’s Word in order to proclaim His truth and promises is a key element of my prayer times.

 But it is a struggle at times to even voice our prayers because the devil seeks with stubborn annoyance to silence our prayers.
 Therefore remembering to be ‘on-the-look-out’ during prayer, resisting the enemy’s tactics, is very necessary for me.
-I persevere and press on until I have gained the freedom to pray freely and according to the Holy Spirit’s leading.
+I patiently persevere, and press on until I have gained the freedom to pray freely and according to the Holy Spirit’s leading.

 Here are two helpful quotes by others who have walked in the path of prayer: